AkshayGarad/devops-interview/README.md

 To identify and remove dangling images, the "docker image" command can be used with the "--filter" option and the "dangling=true" filter.
 For example, the command "docker image prune --filter dangling=true" will remove all dangling images.

 It is generally a good practice to periodically clean up dangling images and other unused Docker resources to free up disk space and ensure that Docker images are well-organized and easy to manage.

+## 6. How to reduce docker image from 200mb to 100mb
+Reducing the size of a Docker image can help improve the efficiency and speed of deployments.
+Here are some steps that can be taken to reduce the size of a Docker image from 200mb to 100mb:

+1. Optimize the Dockerfile: The Dockerfile can be optimized by reducing the number of layers, using multi-stage builds, and minimizing the number of dependencies.
+Each layer adds to the size of the image, so reducing the number of layers can help reduce the overall size.

+2. Remove unnecessary files: Remove any unnecessary files and folders from the image that are not required for the application to run.
+This can include log files, temporary files, and other files that are not required at runtime.

+3. Use Alpine Linux: Consider using a smaller base image such as Alpine Linux instead of the standard Linux distribution.
+Alpine Linux is a lightweight distribution that can significantly reduce the size of the Docker image.

+4. Compress files: Use compression tools like gzip or tar to compress large files before adding them to the Docker image.
+This can help reduce the size of the image without sacrificing functionality.

+5. Use smaller libraries: Use smaller libraries that are optimized for size instead of larger ones.
+This can help reduce the overall size of the image.

+6. Clean up the build environment: Clean up the build environment after the build process is complete.
+This includes removing any build tools or other temporary files that were used during the build process.

+By following these steps, it is possible to significantly reduce the size of a Docker image from 200mb to 100mb.
+This can help improve the efficiency of deployments and reduce the overall storage requirements of the Docker images.